From one end of the Word to the other, we find mentions of oil. But what kind of oil were they using? And what makes oil so important?

 In the Word, we find that oil can be used for a great many things.
 There was oil for anointing, oil for incense, oil for light, oil for sacrifices, oil for eating, and even the spiritual oils of joy and gladness.
-All of these oils play important roles… portraying heavenly and earthly value—acting as a ‘pathway’ to Heaven’s blessings, a gift from Heaven, and a valuable resource.
+All of these oils played important roles, portraying heavenly and earthly value—acting as a ‘pathway’ to Heaven’s blessings, a gift from Heaven, and a valuable resource.

-“Speak to the children of Israel, that they bring Me an offering… oil for the light, and spices for the anointing oil and for the sweet incense…”—Exodus 25:2, 6
+“Speak to the children of Israel, that they bring Me an offering… oil for the light, and spices for the anointing oil and for the sweet incense;”

-“…one loaf of bread, one cake made with oil, and one wafer from the basket of the unleavened bread that is before the Lord…”—Exodus 29:23
+“Also you shall take… one loaf of bread, one cake made with oil, and one wafer from the basket of the unleavened bread that is before the Lord;”

 Oil is mentioned over 200 times in the Word and is featured in both the Old and New Testaments—from Genesis to Revelation!

-In fact, the first use of oil in the Word was when Jacob slept at the place he renamed Bethel.
-There, he had a prophetic dream—of a ladder going to Heaven and the Lord speaking to him—and when he awoke, he set the stone he had slept upon as a pillar, pouring oil upon it to anoint it as God’s house… the first temple to the Lord.
+In fact, the first mention of oil in the Word was when Jacob slept at the place he renamed Bethel.
+There, he had a prophetic dream—of a ladder going to Heaven and the Lord speaking to him.
+When he awoke, he took the stone he had slept upon, and set it up as a pillar—a monument—pouring oil on it to consecrate the place as God’s house (Beit-El)…

-“Then Jacob…took the stone that he had put at his head, set it up as a pillar, and poured oil on top of it.” —Genesis 28:16-18
+“Then Jacob… took the stone that he had put at his head, set it up as a pillar, and poured oil on top of it.”

-In all of its uses, the goal was always the same: To set apart for God, and strengthen the connection to God for His purposes.
-To be those purposes healing, kingship, priesthood, or sanctification.
+In each use, the goal was always the same: to set apart for God, and strengthen the connection to God for His purposes.
+To break yokes.
+To bring forth healing, kingship, priesthood, sanctification.

 Oil was commonly used as a source of light for centuries.
-Yet, in the Word it is not always a mere source of light… it was used as a teaching tool by Jesus and even used in holy places, such as the oil made according to God’s commands, for light in His earthly Temple.
+Yet, in God’s Word, it is often more than a mere source of light… it was used as a teaching tool by Jesus and even as light in holy places, such as the oil made according to God’s commands for light in His earthly Temple.

-“Then the kingdom of heaven shall be likened to ten virgins who took their lamps and went out to meet the bridegroom.
-Noe five of them were wise, and five were foolish.
-Those who were foolish took their lamps and took no oil with them, but the wise took oil in their vessels with their lamps…
+“…the kingdom of heaven shall be likened to ten virgins who took their lamps and went out to meet the bridegroom.
+Now five of them were wise, and five were foolish.
+Those who were foolish took their lamps and took no oil with them, but the wise took oil in their vessels with their lamps.”

 “And at midnight a cry was heard: ‘Behold, the bridegroom is coming; go out to meet him!’
 Then all… arose and trimmed their lamps.
 And the foolish said to the wise, ‘Give us some of your oil, for our lamps are going out.’
 But the wise answered, saying, ‘No, lest there should not be enough… but go rather to those who sell, and buy for yourselves.’
 And while they went to buy, the bridegroom came, and those who were ready went in with him to the wedding; and the door was shut.

-Yet, oil for burning did not stop there.
+Yet, oil that was burned did not stop there.
 In the Old Testament—while not done for physical light—there were many offerings to God that were made with oil… and while the Levites—who were chosen of God—were given a portion so that they might serve God alone, most of the oil would be burned on the altar of the Lord.
 Bringing a spiritual light to God’s children.

 “So Elisha said to her, ‘…Tell me, what do you have in the house?’
 And she said, ‘Your maidservant has nothing in the house but a jar of oil.’

-Olive oil in particular, due to the ability for olive trees to grow in the Promised Land, was, and is, greatly prized.
-Oil, particularly olive oil, could even be used in certain circumstances to repay debts instead of coins, silver, or other precious metals.
+Olive oil in particular, due to the ability for olive trees to grow in the Promised Land, was greatly prized.
+And this oil, particularly olive oil, could even be used in certain circumstances to repay debts, instead of coins, silver, or other precious metals.